Sandip Ray: Life and education

 Sandip Ray was born in Calcutta.
-Initially schooled at the South Point School and the Patha Bhavan, Kolkata, he subsequently attended the University of Calcutta.
+Initially schooled at the South Point School and after it, the Patha Bhavan, Kolkata, he subsequently attended the University of Calcutta.

 Career

 Ray started his professional career in film at the age of 24 as assistant director on the sets of his father's film Shatranj Ke Khilari (The Chess Players, 1977).
-Prior to this, he had aided his father in various capacities including still photographer on set.
-His own directorial debut was Phatik Chand (1983) based on Satyajit Ray's Fatik Chand – the film received an award in the International Children's Film Festival in Vancouver.
+Before this, he had aided his father in various capacities including still photographer on set.
+His directorial debut was Phatik Chand (1983) based on Satyajit Ray's Fatik Chand – the film received an award in the International Children's Film Festival in Vancouver.

 Sandip Ray is also a noted photographer.
 He was the director of photography on Satyajit Ray's last three films, Ganashatru (An Enemy of the People, 1989), Shakha Proshakha (The Branches of the Tree, 1990) and Agantuk (The Stranger, 1991).

 Sandip Ray also guided the children's magazine Sandesh, which was founded by his great-grandfather Upendrakishore Ray Chowdhury, and continued by his grandfather Sukumar Ray and his father Satyajit Ray.
 From 1992, after the death of Satyajit, Sandip was the Joint Editor of the Sandesh.
 Since 2003 he has been the editor of the magazine.

 Sandip Ray has recently come up with his account of the time he has had with Feluda, the famous Bengali detective created by his father, in a book named Aami aar Feluda, published by Deep Prakashan.
-Aami aar Feluda was one of the best sellers in the last Kolkata Book Fair.
-First published in the magazine Sukhi Grihokon as a short series, Aami aar Feluda retains the flavour of Ekei Bole Shooting, written by Satyajit Ray.
+Aami aar Feluda was one of the best sellers at the last Kolkata Book Fair.
+First published in the magazine Sukhi Grihokon as a short series, Aami aar Feluda retains the flavor of Ekei Bole Shooting, written by Satyajit Ray.
 Sandip's book deals with the background stories of all Feluda movies and telefilms.
 Aami aar Feluda is ghost-written by author Sebabrata Banerjee.
 Sebabrata has tried to follow the smart and fluent style of writing introduced by Satyajit Ray which has made the new Feluda number a good reading experience.
-He has made a video-documentary film on the late Kishore Kumar in the year 1989.
+He made a video-documentary film on the late Kishore Kumar in 1989.

 In 2003, Sandip Ray began working on adapting his father Satyajit Ray's original 1962 story Bankhubabur Bandhu into a Bengali television film of the same name.
 The film, directed by Kaushik Sen, was eventually shown on Indian television in 2006.
 He started to score background music for Feluda from the film Bombaiyer Bombete (2003).
 Sandip Ray used his first written thriller story for his own directed film Hitlist, 2009.

 In 2016, he directed a new Feluda film titled Double Feluda which is the sequel to Royal Bengal Rohosso (2011).
 During the shooting of Double Feluda, produced by Eros International, Sandip Ray filmed his father's famous library.

-Currently he is directing a new film titled Professor Shonku O El Dorado, based on a story of Satyajit Ray's Professor Shonku series called Nakur Babu O El Dorado.
-The film will star veteran actor Dhritiman Chatterjee as Professor Shonku.
-The film is being produced by SVF Entertainment.
+In 2019, he directed a film titled Professor Shonku O El Dorado, based on a story of Satyajit Ray's Professor Shonku series called Nakur Babu O El Dorado.
+The film starred veteran actor Dhritiman Chatterjee as Professor Shonku.
+The film has been produced by SVF Entertainment.